 5. VDNKh (Vystavka Dostizheniy Narodnogo Khozyaystva)

 My favourite one!
 The shortage for All-Russian-Exhibition-Centre is located within a gigantic park and it has plenty to offer!
 A museum for bees, a space museum, lots of shopping pavilions, a small aquarium, an art & crafts workshops house are just few of the attractions.
 No doubt, the winter ice-rink is the largest in Europe and once more please expect queuing here!
 In the summer the ice-rink turns into fountains… such a clever design!
 Many concerts, exhibitions and trade shows take place all year round and a food court and many restaurants are also located in here.
 Well, the food court is outdoor so if you are not brave enough you better head to the restaurants after skating / visiting the museums- I did the same, don’t tell!

 Moscow definitely deserves a full 5 day visit as it is one of the most beautiful and unique European capitals.
-More photos to come but tonight we are flying to Ulan-Ude in Siberia so please be patient!
+A detailed guide for visits out of the…wintertime by the journalist Pedro can be find here!
+Tonight we are flying to Ulan-Ude in Siberia where we will hop on the Trans-Siberian Railway!
 See you soon!

 What do you think so far?
 Would you visit Moscow?